digital-asset/docs.daml.com/docs/2.8.0/docs/daml-finance/tutorials/advanced-topics/instrument-modeling/contingent-claims-instrument.rst

 The bond instrument gives the holder the right to receive future coupons and the redemption amount.
 At issuance, all coupons are due.
-However, after the first coupon is paid, the holder of the instrument is no longer entitled to receive it again. the ``lastEventTimestamp`` field in our template is used to keep track of the latest executed coupon payment.
+However, after the first coupon is paid, the holder of the instrument is no longer entitled to receive it again.
+The ``lastEventTimestamp`` field in our template is used to keep track of the latest executed coupon payment.

 Evolution of the instrument over time (and calculation of the corresponding lifecycle effects) can